How to you celebrate your birthday after your relationship falls apart? It’s not a riddle, unfortunately. It’s your life.

-You may not be celebrating a happy birthday this year, but my tips for blossoming after a breakup will help.
+You may not be having a happy birthday this year, but my tips for blossoming after a breakup will help.
 Whether your relationship recently ended or fell apart years ago, your birthday won’t be as bright or cheerful as it was when you were together…but it can still be good.

 This birthday may be hard because of your breakup, but take heart.
 Hold on, and the day will pass.
 Next year — though it seems far away — will be a whole different celebration!